UPHL-BioNGS/General_LW_scripts/README.md

 ## merge_c_auris_LIMS_export_files.py

-This script is used to gather sample metadata from recent sequencing runs of C. auris and to extract any additional data required through WGS analysis report requests.
+This script is used to gather sample metadata from recent sequencing runs of C. auris and to extract any additional data required in C. auris WGS analysis requests.

 The C. auris LIMS export consists of two reports:

 1. ‘C_AURIS_Positive_Colony_Daily.csv’ which contains patient metadata for detection of colonization of Candida auris.
 2. ‘C_AURIS_Positive_Isolates_Daily.csv’ which contains patient metadata for confirmed C. auris isolates.

-Both reports are generated daily and found on the LABWARE server (smb://172.16.109.9) at ‘/Volumes/LABWARE/Shared_Files/PHT/C_AURIS_DAILY’ and must be copied to the location of the script.
+Both reports are generated daily and found on the LABWARE server (smb://172.16.109.9) at ‘/Volumes/LABWARE/Shared_Files/PHT/C_AURIS_DAILY’ and must be copied to the location/directory of the Python script (merge_c_auris_LIMS_export_files.py).

 This script: